History of HMS Stockham in Timeline

 HMS Stockham

-HMS Stockham (K562) was a Captain-class frigate serving in the Royal Navy during World War II.
-Originally built as a Buckley-class destroyer escort for the United States Navy, she was transferred to the Royal Navy and served from 1943 to 1946.
-As a Captain-class frigate, she was involved in the naval operations of the war, including convoy escort and anti-submarine warfare.
-Her service reflects the collaboration between the US and UK navies during the war effort, showcasing the lend-lease program and the crucial role of escort vessels in protecting vital supply lines.
+HMS Stockham (K562) was a British Captain-class frigate that served in the Royal Navy during World War II.
+Originally built as a United States Navy Buckley-class destroyer escort, it was transferred to the Royal Navy from 1943 to 1946.
+The ship played a role in naval operations during the war as part of Britain's effort in the conflict.

-On August 25, 1943, the unnamed U.S. Navy destroyer escort DE-97, which would become HMS Stockham, was laid down by Bethlehem-Hingham Shipyard, Inc., in Hingham, Massachusetts.
+In August 1943, the unnamed U.S. Navy destroyer escort DE-97 was laid down by Bethlehem-Hingham Shipyard, Inc., in Hingham, Massachusetts.

-On October 31, 1943, the destroyer escort DE-97 was launched at Bethlehem-Hingham Shipyard.
+In October 1943, the unnamed U.S. Navy destroyer escort DE-97 was launched.

 December 1943: Commissioned as HMS Stockham